locsucc/Subnautica-Below-Zero-Multiplayer/README.md

 ### How can I play this mod?

-You can download the beta version at [subnauticamultiplayer.com](https://subnauticamultiplayer.com).
+You can download the full version at [subnauticamultiplayer.com](https://subnauticamultiplayer.com).
 For your own safety, do not download from anywhere other than "subnauticamultiplayer.com".

 ### Translations